ReynaldoAMartinez/Splunk-101/docs/capstone.md

 ## **What happened?**

 Before the attacker successfully authenticated with Ryan Adams’ account (EventCode 4624), there were 62 failed login attempts.

-This strongly indicates: Password guessing / brute-force activity
+This strengthens the assessment that Ryan Adams’ credentials were compromised through password spraying / brute force, not legitimate activity.

 The attacker was likely attempting to guess Ryan’s password repeatedly until they succeeded.

-Targeted credential attack.
-The repeated failures specifically against one user account (Ryan.Adams) suggests intentional targeting.
-The successful login that followed is almost certainly unauthorized.

-This strengthens the assessment that Ryan Adams’ credentials were compromised through password spraying / brute force, not legitimate activity.

 - Unauthorized use of Ryan Adams’ credentials
 - Lateral movement from FRONTDESK-PC1 to BACKOFFICE-PC1